 Well I have to get on now, I hope this has been helpful to you, and I wish you all the very best of luck in achieving your dreams.

-Making a living as an artist really is as hard as they say!
-If this advice has been useful for you, then you could really make my day by clicking on the button below, and contributing a small amount via Paypal.
+Making a living as an artist really is as hard as they say (for me anyway), if this advice has been useful for you, then you could really make my day by clicking on the button below, and contributing a small amount via Paypal.